-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Stocks set to see action

 Late Thursday, Gap Inc. reported a surprise rise in quarterly same-store sales, bucking the trend of dismal results in the U.S. retail industry, as the company benefited from the robust performance at its Old Navy brand.
-The retailer's shares were up about 4 per cent in premarket trading.
+The retailer's shares were up 4.7 per cent in premarket trading.
 Comparable sales at the low-cost Old Navy brand jumped 8 per cent in the first quarter ended April 29, handily beating the 2.2-per-cent rise estimated by Consensus Metrix.

 Deere & Co. reported on Friday a 62-per-cent jump in quarterly profit, helped by improving demand for its products, and the U.S. farm equipment maker raised its fiscal 2017 financial forecast.
 Net income attributable to Deere rose to $802.4-million, or $2.49 cents per share, in the second quarter ended April 30 from $495.4-million, or $1.56 cents per share, a year earlier.
 Total sales and revenue rose 5.2 per cent to $8.29-billion.
+Its shares jumped 7.1 per cent in premarket trading.
+Shares were sharply higher in premarket trading.

 Investment banks that underwrote Hydro One Ltd.’s $2.8-billion equity sale are taking a second stab at selling a large chunk of the shares after investors balked at the initial deal, The Globe reports.
 Last week, Ontario Premier Kathleen Wynne’s Liberal government announced the bought-deal offering, selling 120 million shares at $23.25 apiece and reducing its stake in the Crown utility to 49.9 per cent.
 Because of the deal terms, the province banked the cash as soon as it launched.
 However, weak investor demand for the issue left underwriters holding nearly half of the shares on offer.
 On Thursday, investment banks led by Royal Bank of Canada and Canadian Imperial Bank of Commerce priced the remaining shares, amounting to 42 per cent of the total deal, at $22.60 each, according to people familiar with the situation.